pneycho/illumination-direction/README.md

 This is a small section of the code used in the above article, but its one I'm quite proud of, so...

-> Given a 2D image of a crater, the output is the direction of incident light.
+Given a 2D image of a crater, the output is the direction of incident light.

 A small demonstration is given in the following video.
 [![Incident light direction on a crater](https://img.youtube.com/vi/watch?v=w_xunNwPHgU/0.jpg)](https://www.youtube.com/watch?v=w_xunNwPHgU)

 The code also uses
 ` Quan Wang (2021).
 Fast Gradient Vector Flow (GVF) (https://www.mathworks.com/matlabcentral/fileexchange/45896-fast-gradient-vector-flow-gvf), MATLAB Central File Exchange.Retrieved April 21, 2021. `

-It is downloadable from that link.
+It is downloadable from the mentioned link.

+ HOW TO USE:

+ 1. Enter image file location in line 6 of dirnOfLight.m (default image filename is testcase.png)
+ 2. Run dirOfLight.m